Sample-Specific Debiasing for Better Image-Text Models: Introduction

 \nms{High-level feedback: Right now, when I read the intro, I lose the thread of the argument for why you are doing what you are doing, because each paragraph gets lost in the details of the related work.
 I would recommend either: (1) expanding the overview paragraph at the beginning to cover every step in the logic chain or (2) splitting the related work into its own mini subsection or even separate section.
 For #1, the "logic chain" seems to be: We want to do self-supervised representation learning on image-text data. $\rightarrow$ We need contrastive learning $\rightarrow$ Contrastive learning suffers from a false negative problem $\rightarrow$ Current approaches for dealing with false negatives assume a uniform class distribution, which is not accurate $\rightarrow$ We propose to do xyz to compensate. }

 In this paper, we propose and demonstrate a novel approach for contrastive learning of image-text representations.
-Our method achieves state-of-the-art performance by estimating sample-specific class probabilities to compensate for false negative samples in the learning procedure.
+Specifically, we propose to estimate sample-specific class probabilities, i.e., the latent class probability of each data point, to appropriately compensate for the effect of false negative samples in the learning procedure.
+Our method achieves state-of-the-art performance on a wide range of downstream tasks.

 \nms{Is ``sample-specific class frequencies" standard terminology in the literature?
 To someone who doesn't know your method already, it sounds like you're assigning class frequencies for the individual sample itself (as opposed to its potential contrastive partners), which doesn't make sense.
 What about something like: ``sample-specific contrastive class frequencies"?
 Only had time to read the intro, so maybe this isn't the best term, but the current wording is confusing.}